ULINCHEN/SIT_CS554_WebProgramming_Final_Project/README.md

 1 - Install docker -> https://www.docker.com/

-2 - Make sure the following ports are not occupied -> 3000, 3001, 4000, 6379, 5672, 15672
+2 - Make sure the following ports are not occupied -> 3000 (backend service), 3001, 4000 (frontend service), 6379, 5672, 15672

 3 - Execute the following terminal command in the project root directory -> docker-compose up

     This command will build each service's image in docker, including data seeding process.

+    You might have to wait a while for everything to be set up in docker.

+    Then, you can open http://localhost:4000 on browser to start your testing.

 4 - Make sure the services are started correctly in docker, enjoy！